 Radiation therapy uses powerful energy beams, such as X-rays or protons, to destroy tumour cells.
 Proton therapy is more precise and may protect healthy brain tissue, which is especially important for growing children.
 The child must remain still during sessions.
 If needed, mild sedation is given to younger children.
 Side effects include tiredness, skin irritation, hair loss, and sometimes nausea.

-Radiosurgery delivers high-dose radiation to the tumour in a single session using technologies like LINAC, Gamma Knife, or proton beams.
-Each beam is weak on its own but together they deliver intense radiation to a targeted area.
+Radiosurgery delivers high-dose radiation to the tumour in one or more highly focused sessions, using technologies like LINAC, Gamma Knife, or proton beams.
+Each beam is weak on its own, but together they deliver intense radiation to a targeted area.
 This method minimises exposure to the surrounding tissue.
 Side effects may include fatigue, scalp sensitivity, and in some cases, hair loss or skin blistering.

 Kinase inhibitors are particularly useful in low-grade gliomas and other mutation-positive tumours.
 Medications such as Dabrafenib, Trametinib, and Tovorafenib help to manage brain tumours that show particular gene changes.
 These medicines block the signals that promote abnormal tumour growth.
 These options are particularly helpful in cases where the tumour carries the BRAF mutation, common in certain paediatric brain tumours.
 Here is how these medications work: